ajaugust44/blokus/README.txt

-AI NOTES AT THE BOTTOM

-Note to the Grader:

-We are working on this project as a combination final for AI and Software Design.
-As previously discussed with Amy, we are using Processing (http://www.processing.org/) and not JSwing.
+This project was a combination final for AI and Software Design.

 About Blokus:
 http://lmgtfy.com/?q=blokus (let me google that for you Blokus)